DanielMCastillo/DanielMCastillo/readme.md

 I'm a Software Engineering Student at <a href="https://ingsoftware.reduaz.mx" target="_blank" rel="follow"> UAZ </a>

 - Microsoft Learn Student Ambassador
-- IBM Zsystems Student Ambassador
+- IBM zSystems Student Ambassador

 I am passionate about technology, programming and science, I like to learn every day and I dream of being able to change the world.